agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 index.ts

-To make simple Rest-Calls possible, we initialize our API-Class here.
+To make simple rest calls possible, we initialize our api class here.
-The defined API-Instance gets mainly used by the [Routes](#📝-.routes.ts) of an Entity.
+These defined api instance gets mainly used in the [route](#📝-.routes.ts) section of an Entity.

 ```ts title="index.ts"
 import {API} from "@agile-ts/api";